myADLM/ADLM-2025-Data-Challenge/indigo/README.md

   - Ports: frontend `5173`, backend `5174`, localstack `4566`.

 ### Data Flow (high-level)
-1. Input ZIP placed at `backend/app/input_data/raw_input_data.zip` (or downloaded by `setup.sh`).
+1. Input ZIP placed at `backend/app/input_data/raw_input_data.zip` (or downloaded during the build process).
-2. Backend builds medallions (bronze → silver) on startup.
+2. Backend builds medallions (bronze → gold) on startup.
 3. Refined data is used to build the BM25-IDF index and vector database.
-4. User queries in the frontend call backend search/chat endpoints.
+4. Frontend UI runs at `http://localhost:5173`
+5. User submits a query
-5. Backend retrieves relevant chunks and returns responses; documents are available via the download route.
+6. Backend retrieves relevant chunks and returns responses; documents are available to download.